etclabscore/go-ethereum/README.md

 ## :orange_book: Geth: developing and advanced useage

-### Morden Testnet
+### Mordor Testnet
-If you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
-In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.
+If you'd like to play around with creating Ethereum Classic contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only. [github.com/eth-classic/mordor](https://github.com/eth-classic/mordor)

 ```
-$ geth --chain=morden --fast console
+$ geth --chain=mordor --fast console
 ```

 The `--fast` flag and `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--chain=morden` flag will reconfigure your Geth instance a bit:
+Specifying the `--chain=mordor` flag will reconfigure your Geth instance a bit:

- -  As mentioned above, Geth will host its testnet data in a `morden` subfolder (`~/.ethereum-classic/morden`).
+ -  As mentioned above, Geth will host its testnet data in a `mordor` subfolder (`~/.ethereum-classic/mordor`).
  - Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 You may also optionally use `--testnet` or `--chain=testnet` to enable this configuration.